oulib-data-projects/OULib-instructor-training/_episodes/02-practice-learning.md

 because they draw upon an existing mental model to fill in another, speeding learning and making a memorable connection.
 However, all analogies have limitations!
 If you choose to use an analogy, be sure its usefulness outweighs its potential to generate misconceptions that may interfere with learning.

-> ## Analogy Brainstorm
->
-> 1. Think of an analogy to explore.
-Perhaps you have a favorite that relates to your area of professional interest, or a hobby.
-If
-> you prefer to work with an example, consider this common analogy from education: "teaching is like gardening."
-> 2. Share your analogy with a partner or group.
-(If you have not yet done so, be sure to take a moment to introduce yourself, first!)
-What does your analogy
-> convey about the topic?
-How is it useful?
-In what ways is it wrong?
->
->
-> This activity should take about 10 minutes.
-{: .challenge}

 > ## Analogies at Work: "Software Carpentry"
 > People often ask where our name came from.
 Greg Wilson has this to say: